mettlrob/FoDS-Diabetes-Diagnosis/README.md

 ---

 ## About The Project

-This project aims to develop an end-to-end machine learning pipeline to predict the likelihood of diabetes onset.
-It is based on the [Pima Indian Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database), a well-established benchmark in clinical machine learning tasks.

-We implemented standardized preprocessing, SMOTE-based balancing, and multiple classification algorithms including KNN, SVM, Random Forest, and Logistic Regression.
-Nested cross-validation was used to ensure robust model selection and performance evaluation.
+This project implements a robust end-to-end machine learning pipeline for predicting the likelihood of diabetes onset, using the [Pima Indian Diabetes Dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)—a widely recognized benchmark in clinical data science.
+The workflow includes standardized preprocessing, modular pipeline construction, and multiple classification algorithms (KNN, SVM, Random Forest, and Logistic Regression).
+To ensure unbiased model selection and reliable generalization estimates, we employ nested cross-validation, fully encapsulating both hyperparameter tuning and evaluation within a reproducible scikit-learn pipeline.